 Unfortunately, it is very difficult to get second degree assault charges dropped in Maryland before the trial date.
-Once an individual is charged with second-degree assault, the state picks up the charges and is the party that is prosecuting the case.
+Once an individual is charged with second-degree assault in Maryland, the state picks up the charges and is the party that is prosecuting the case.
 So, when asking, “How To Get Second Degree Assault Charges Dropped?”
-The best answer is: retain a Maryland assault defense lawyer to meet with the State’s Attorney and defend the alleged charges at trial.
+The best answer is: retain Baltimore criminal defense lawyer Randolph Rice to meet with the State’s Attorney and defend the alleged charges at trial.

 How To Get Second Degree Assault Charges Dropped in Maryland

 There are a couple of ways that someone could be charged with second-degree assault in Maryland.
 If the police are called and respond to a scene and have probable cause to arrest an individual then second degree assault charges can be filed.
 Another way that second degree assault charges can be brought is if an alleged victim files paperwork with a Maryland commissioner.

 If the commissioner finds probable cause to charge the defendant, then second-degree assault charges will be filed.
 Once the assault charges are filed the case is then forwarded to the State’s Attorney for that jurisdiction.
 Since most second degree assault cases originate in the District Court, the state’s attorney will assign a prosecutor to that case.

 Often, victims of second-degree assault will try and contact the State’s Attorney’s office and request that the second degree assault charges be dropped.
 However, if the prosecutor assigned to the case or the State’s Attorney’s Office believes there is sufficient evidence to proceed to trial, they will not drop the charges.